 There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs away from people.

-Considering how quickly technology evolves and what machine learning is capable of, concerns about job security among translators is understandable.
+Considering how quickly technology evolves and what machine learning is capable of, concerns about job security among English to Japanese translators is understandable.

 In this article, I am going to explain why you can never rely on a machine translation to translate your website and marketing materials and why no matter how much technology evolves, machine translation can never replace adept translators.